Saltmarsh and estuary at Abbotts Hall Farm

 Historical Interest

-There are several points on your walk where you can get a vision of the historical landscape.
-The Great Wigborough Henge is on slightly raised area and reputed to be the site of a wooden henge or round house.
+The Great Wigborough Henge is on a slightly raised area of the site and is reputed to be the location of a wooden henge or roundhouse.
 There are eight Red Hills on the site which indicate Iron Age/Roman salt production.